bkimmelv2/ManageProject---Front-End/README.md

  - As a user, I want to be able to edit the details of any task, so that I can update its information or move it to a different list as needed.</br>
  - As a user, I want to be able to delete a task, so that if it is no longer necessary it will no longer appear in the list.</br>
  - As a user, I want to be able to log out of my account, so that I can ensure the security of my information and prevent others from using my account.

+The folder structure includes components: Header & main & pages: Create, Edit, Index, & Show.</br>
+The App is basically codded in App.js and all user log-in/createaccount code is in App.js.</br>

 <h2>ManageProject ---Back-End</h2>

 <h3>MODELS:</h3>